Boresaver Ultra C Pro

 This method leaves the pump in the hole and directs the flow back down the well.
 Providing more of a focus on cleaning the pump, this method is most often used on wells that are not heavily clogged or where pump removal is not feasible or for economic reasons.

-Add 5 gallons or 20 lt of water to the well.
+After completing 8 hours of recycling, add approximately 5 gallons or 20 liters of water to replenish and maintain proper levels in the well.

 On Site Disposal of Purge Water